leo-dou2022/LeoDou.github.io/_pages/about.md

 ---
 permalink: /
 title: "Greetings!
-This is Wenhao (Leo) Dou 窦文灏"
-excerpt: "Greetings!
-This is Wenhao (Leo) Dou 窦文灏"
+Leo here 👋"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a current PhD student at [Department of Animal Nutrition Physiology](https://www.uni-goettingen.de/en/18186.html), [Georg-August-Universität Göttingen](https://www.uni-goettingen.de/).
+This is Wenhao (Leo) Dou.
+I am a current PhD student at Department of [Animal Nutrition Physiology](https://www.uni-goettingen.de/en/18186.html), [Georg-August-Universität Göttingen](https://www.uni-goettingen.de/).

 I will be supervised by [Prof. Dr. Wolfgang Siegert](https://www.uni-goettingen.de/en/675560.html) during the study.
 My work mainly focuses on the protein supply of non-ruminants (poultry, pigs) regarding the utilisation of feed protein through meta-analyses with potential method development included.

 What's new
 ======
 💪11.2024: New journey begins!
 Enrollment at Göttingen University as a new PhD candidate.

 👨‍🎓09.2024: Graduation!
 Finished my Master's degree at Wageningen University (Wageningen, Netherlands).

 ✔️02.2024: Completion!
 Successfully defended my MSc thesis at Nutrition and Metabolism chairgroup of Wageningen University.

 Education